Bertolt Brecht: Cold War and final years in East Germany (1945–1956)

-And elect another?Brecht's involvement in agitprop and lack of clear condemnation of purges resulted in criticism from many contemporaries who became disillusioned with communism earlier.
-Fritz Raddatz who knew Brecht for a long time described his attitude as "broken", "escaping the problem of Stalinism", ignoring his friends being murdered in the USSR, keeping silence during show trials such as Slánský trial.
+And elect another?Brecht's involvement in agitprop and his lack of clear condemnation of purges resulted in criticism from many contemporaries who became disillusioned with communism earlier.
+Fritz Raddatz, who knew Brecht for a long time, described his friend's attitude as "broken", "escaping the problem of Stalinism", ignoring his friends being murdered in the USSR, and keeping silent during show trials such as the Slánský trial.

+After Khrushchev's "Secret Speech"—the report read on the 20th Congress of the CPSU, which brought the crimes of Stalinism to the public—Brecht wrote poems critical of Stalin and his cult, unpublished during Brecht's lifetime.
+In the best-known of them, "The Tsar Spoke to Them" (Der Zar hat mit ihnen gesprochen), Brecht mocked the epithets applied to Stalin as "the honoured murderer of the people" and compared his state terror policies with the ones of the Russian Tsar Nicholas II, famous for violent suppression of a peaceful demonstration on "Bloody Sunday" and later protests which resulted in the Russian Revolution of 1905.

+the sun of the peoples burned its worshippers.